Erdogan: Nordic NATO bid could still be nixed if vows unkept

 “In the case of extraditions, we will adhere to our own legislation and international agreements.
 Ultimately, extradition is a legal discretion which politicians have no right to influence,” Niinisto said.

-German Chancellor Olaf Scholz on Thursday said that Germany will launch the process of ratifying the planned NATO membership of Sweden and Finland this week and will conclude it “very quickly.”
+German Chancellor Olaf Scholz said his country would launch launch the process of ratifying the planned NATO membership of Sweden and Finland this week and conclude it “very quickly.”

 Aritz Parra in Madrid and Karl Ritter in Berlin contributed.